How long does it take you to write marketing emails?

 Studies also show that personalized promotional emails result in 29% higher open rates.

-The reason why this strategy works is because it helps you establish a more intimate connection with your subscribers.
-They’ll see that the content was created specifically for them as opposed to a mass audience.
+This strategy works because it helps you establish a more intimate connection with your subscribers.
+They’ll see that the content was created specifically for them instead of a mass audience.

-I’m much more likely to open a message that says “Hey Neil!” than the one that begins with “Dear Valued Customer.”
-The first one makes it seem like I personally know the sender.
+We’re much more likely to open a message that says “Hey Neil!” than one that begins with “Dear Valued Customer.”
+The first one makes it seem like we personally know the sender.

 Give this method a try next time you’re sending out an email.